How do I allow a long Thread Title to wrap over to a second line

 Licensed VB Holder Since 2000

-Celebrating 22 Years with VBComment
+Celebrating 22 Years with VB

 It is usually easiest to just add it to the additional.css template.